Main content

 Donor: Thomas H. and Edward H. Fawcett, 1935-1939

 The collection was given by Thomas H. and Edward H. Fawcett.
-Thomas Fawcett arranged the letters in 1935, which are mounted in a bound and indexed volume.
+Thomas Fawcett arranged the letters in 1935 and mounted them in a bound and indexed volume.
+In 2023 FHL staff removed the letters from the volume for digitization and individually foldered them.

 Subject